corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 * Perform tasks in Identity Manager.
 * Access the Network Map.
 * Manage zones.
-* Perform tasks in signer services.
+* Perform tasks in Signing Services.

 The main commands are: